Local Development Plan (LDP2)

 The Development Plan Scheme (DPS) sets out the programme for preparing and reviewing the Development Plan.
 There are a number of changes taking place at the national level that will impact on when work will begin on preparing the next Plan (LDP3) and what that Plan will look like.
 The Covid-19 pandemic has also impacted the timetables of numerous plans and strategies.
-This edition of the DPS primarily focuses on the planning reforms, what happens next and how you can get involved.
-It also sets out a proposed work programme for the coming year.

 For background information on how LDP2 was developed a page has been created to provide further information on the stages involved.